InsultingPros/AcediaCore/docs/API/collections.md

 copies instead.
 For `Text` it can be accomplished with a simple `Copy()` method:
 `storage.AddItem(item.Copy())`.
-This creates a problem - `storage`, as we've explained before, won't actually deallocate this item if we simply remove it.
+This creates a problem - `storage`, as we've just explained, won't actually deallocate this item if we simply remove it.
 We will have to do so manually to prevent memory leaks: